Estádio Couto Pereira: History

 In 1927, Major Antônio Couto Pereira, the club's president at that time, acquired a 36,300 m^{2} area, paying for it a hundred contos de réis.
 Between the groundplot purchase, which should also accommodate the club's headquarters at the Alto da Glória neighborhood, and the stadium construction, almost five years passed.

 The stadium was originally named after Belfort Duarte,.
 The stadium was named after Belfort Duarte because the Coritiba counselors did not come to an agreement about the stadium name.
 The name Belfort Duarte was chosen by president Couto Pereira as a provisory name, which lasted 45 years.

 The stadium floodlights were inaugurated in 1942, when Coritiba beat Avaí 4–2.

 On 28 February 1977, a General Assembly renamed the stadium to Major Antônio Couto Pereira, after the club's former president died.

 In 1988 a ditch around the pitch was built, to prevent supporters from entering the field, and to give a more modern look to the stadium.
 At the same time the cabins were built, which reduced the stadium capacity, but also made it more comfortable.

 The inaugural match was played on 20 November 1932, when Coritiba beat América 4–2.
 The first goal of the stadium was scored by Coritiba's Gildo.

 The stadium's attendance record in a football match currently stands at 80,000 set on August 18, 1998 when Coritiba beat São Paulo 2–1.

 The stadium's general attendance record was set on August 5, 1980, when 70,000 people came to see Pope John Paul II.

 Coldplay performed at the stadium on March 21 and 22, 2023, as part of their Music of the Spheres World Tour, becoming the first headline artist to play the venue twice.

 System of a Down holds the stadium record for revenue and attendance per concert, grossing $4,315,805 from 44,000 spectators on May 6, 2025, as part of the Wake Up!
 South America Stadium Tour.

 Bruno Mars performed at the stadium on October 31 and November 1, 2024, as part of the Bruno Mars 2022-2024 Tour.

 Olivia Rodrigo performed at the stadium on March 26, 2025, as part of the Guts World Tour: Spilled.
 It was her first ever performance in Brazil and the first ever stadium performance of her career.

+On November 5, 2025, Linkin Park performed a show at the stadium as part of the arena tour promoting their comeback album, From Zero.